IrisdeLange/datasciencecoursera/README.md

-# datasciencecoursera
+# Data Science Coursera

-Iris' first GitHub page for The Data Scientist's Toolbox Course from Coursera README file
+In this repository I will upload assessments and created files for the Coursera Data Scientist's Toolbox course from Coursera.
+This is the first time I am using GitHub, so some mistakes may occur.